-CFMC Impact Grant & Bulldog Blessings Pantry – Reaching Out to Students Struggling with Hunger
+CFMC Impact Grant At Work: Bulldog Blessing Pantry Helping Students Struggling with Hunger

 Many of us on Thanksgiving Day gathered together with family and friends to count our blessings and enjoy a surplus of holiday foods.
 However, not every person or family in Morgan County could afford to put such a meal on their table.

 In Morgan County, there were 2,970 (out of 8,240 total) food insecure children in 2016 (most recent data available).
 Sixty-eight percent of these children came from families who were income-eligible for federal nutrition programs such as Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps.
 That means 32% were not eligible for help, but still struggled to buy food for their kids.

 The 2016 Feeding America Network’s Map the Meal Gap Study for Indiana reported 1 in 7 adults (910,870) and 1 in 6 children (279,840) struggled with hunger.
 Forty-seven percent of these households with children received SNAP benefits.
 Feeding America Network, the nation’s largest hunger-relief organization, implemented this study to identify and understand food insecurity at national, state and county levels so communities could develop strategies and solutions to reach more people.